Apocalyptic sized hail pounds Del Rio, Texas the night before Easter

-Del Rio residents woke up Easter morning to baseball-size hail damage that struck their cars, homes, and businesses after a devastating Saturday night hail storm.
-Major storms create an opportunity for storm-chasing scam artists to take advantage of unsuspecting homeowners looking to get their roof repaired.
+Del Rio residents woke up Easter morning to apocalyptic sized hail damage to their cars, homes, and businesses after a devastating Saturday night hail storm.
+Major storms create an opportunity for storm-chasing scam artists to take advantage of unsuspecting homeowners looking to get their roofs repaired.

 "A roof keeps the elements out and protects everything in your home or building.
 9 out of 10 roofs I inspect are not installed properly so it’s imperative to have a professional do the work."

 With the current state of emergency and many people out of work, a time of desperation leads to a rise in cases of fraud.
 In order to protect property owners who are doing their due diligence to avoid shady contractors, it is strongly recommended that they follow these guidelines.

 1. Hire a professional that is licensed, pre-screened, and insured.
 You can search “roofers near me” on Google, and your local Google Guaranteed roofers will appear.
 These roofers have already been professionally vetted with an in-depth background criminal check, licensing check as well as proper general liability insurance for your protection.
 If you aren’t satisfied with work quality with a pre-screened roofing company from Google Guaranteed, Google may refund the amount paid for the service up to $2,000.00.